The following configuration parameters can be used to change the behavior of the Z-Wave Build System.

 Example of use on command line:

-The default behavior is that the CLI is added to applications in Debug build but not in Release build.
+The default behavior is that the local CLI is added to applications in Debug build and no CLI in Release build.

 Example of use: